A Note on Somewhere Positive Loops of Contactomorphisms: Introduction

+It is an interesting question whether the condition of $B$ being the preimage of a closed subset under a smooth Reeb-invariant map $\partial W\to \mathbb{R}$ can be relaxed.
 The next example applies Theorem~\ref{thm:tau} in a concrete situation of $S^\ast \mathbb{S}^n$.
 The example illustrates a general method of finding immaterial subsets in unit cotangent bundles by lifting contractible loops of diffeomorphisms from the base.